A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Results

 The proposed path planning and path-following control framework has been successfully deployed on a full-scale test platform.
 Since the full system is built upon several modules, an important key to fast deployment was to separately test and evaluate each module in simulations.
 By performing extensive simulations during realistic conditions, the functionality of each module as well as the communication between them could be verified before real-world experiments was performed.

-As illustrated in the real-world experiments, the performance of the system in terms of path-following capability is highly dependent on accurate estimates of the vehicle’s states.
+As illustrated in the real-world experiments, the performance of the system in terms of path-following capability is highly dependent on accurate estimates of the vehicle’s state.
 The tuning and calibration of the nonlinear observer was also the most time-consuming part of the process when the step from simulations to real-world experiments was taken.
 The main difficulty was to verify that the nonlinear observer was capable of tracking the true trajectory of the position and orientation of the axle of the semitrailer as well as the two joint angles, despite that their true state trajectories were partially or completely unknown.
 To resolve this, data was collected from manual tests with the vehicle.
 This data was then used offline to tune the covariance matrices in the EKF and to calibrate the position and orientation of the rear view LIDAR sensor.
 For the calibration of the LIDAR sensor, an accurately calibrated yaw angle was found to be very important.
-In this work, the yaw angle was calibrated using data that was collected from a manual test while driving straight in forward motion.

-The deployment of the hybrid path-following controller and the lattice planner was a much smoother process, where only minor tuning was needed compared to simulations.
+The deployment of the hybrid path-following controller and the lattice planner only required minor tuning compared to simulations.
 For the design of the path-following controller, the penalty for the lateral path-following error $\tilde z_3$ was found to be the most important tuning parameter which had the largest effects on the region of attraction for the closed-loop system.
 However, since the lattice planner is planning from the vehicle's current state, the initial error in $\tilde z_3$ will be small and a rather aggressive tuning of the path-following controller was possible.